 - Speaking with additional potential victims in the Richmond area

 We understand how personal these injuries are.
 Behind every claim is a woman who made a decision based on the information she was given.
 A woman who may now feel confused, angry, or betrayed.
+Since news of Dr. Espino's medical license surrender became public, additional former patients have continued contacting our firm regarding breast reconstruction complications, breast reduction injuries, unnecessary mastectomies, and other concerns about their medical care.

 Speak With a Richmond Medical Malpractice Attorney About Dr. Sasa Grae Espino